rreusser/ode-explicit/README.md

 var integrator = ode.rk4( deriv, y, {dt: 0.1, t: 0} );
 ```

+The available integrators are `euler`, `rk2`, and `rk4`.
+Adaptive integration is on the way.
 To take a single timestep,

 ```javascript
 integrator.step();